GthiN89/NucleusESP32/README.md

 - **Updated to new LVGL**: This was not so easy.
 - **Touch drivers**: I remembered why I use bitbang drivers while moving to new LVGL - drivers included, should compile from source.
 - **New file browser**: Unlike previous one, this one is usable, even with bare hand.
-- **SubGhz files transmission**: When system starts transmitting, it doesn’t show it ended but most raw timing files will transmit.
+- **SubGhz files transmission**: When system starts transmitting, it freez and unfreeze after transmiting, but most raw timing files will transmit.

 ### Priority List
 - Saving of subGhz files